21bq5a0219/electromagnetics-unfolded/README.md

 # electromagnetics-unfolded
 I this i want to showcase my work and findings in the field of electromagnetics.
+I am an Electromagnetic Engineer with strong hands-on experience in designing and developing solenoids, electric motors, and generators.
+My work focuses on the practical application of electromagnetic fields, magnetic circuits, and energy conversion systems.
+Through this portfolio, I showcase my research, technical projects, and real-world implementations in electromagnetics.
+Passionate about transforming theoretical concepts into working prototypes.Explore my journey in unfolding the power of electromagnetic waves and fields.